awslabs/s3-connector-for-pytorch/README.md

 - **Sequential Reader**: For processing entire objects, and when repeated access to the data is required.
 Best for most general use cases.
 - **Range-based Reader**: For larger objects (100MB+) that require sparse partial reads, and in memory-constrained environments.
 - **DCP-Optimized Reader**: For typical PyTorch Distributed Checkpoint loading scenarios for highest performance and memory-efficiency.
+(Default for `S3StorageReader`)

 **Note**: S3Reader instances are not thread-safe and should not be shared across threads.
 For multiprocessing with DataLoader, each worker process creates its own S3Reader instance automatically.